pawanvrize/the-call-center-radar/README.md

 Worth knowing before reading the dashboard — several shaped the design:

 - **1,441 calls, 23.28 hours.** Mean call 58s.
 All stereo 8 kHz: left channel
-  agent, right channel customer, which is why no diarization is needed.
+  agent, right channel customer, which is why no diarization is needed — for 97.6% of the corpus. **35 of 1,441 recordings (2.4%) have the channels genuinely swapped in the source audio.** Found by spot-checking, confirmed by matching the agent's own scripted opening line against the channel labelled "customer" at turn 0 specifically, and corrected by `scripts/fix_channel_swaps.py`.
+  The claim was never "channel identity is infallible" — it's "don't trust an assumption further than you've verified it," the same principle behind every other check in this system, applied one layer earlier.
 - **Only 4 distinct days** (2020-03-15, 05-30, 06-01, 06-02).
 "Attention today"
   therefore means *the most recent day that has calls*, not `DATE('now')`.
 And the Trends view ranks by volume and outcome rather than drawing a time series